JnRouvignac/AutoRefactor/CONTRIBUTING.md

 # Testers
 Take the (not so) nightly builds and execute the plugin on your code base.
 Report any exceptions or plugin's misbehaviour in GitHub issue tracker.
 Also report any suggestions there.

 Suggestions for new refactorings are welcome.
-Please make sure they contain 2 code samples:
+Please make sure they contain two code samples:
 One that shows the code before the refactoring and one that shows it after.

 # Testers + Developers